 The problem: It seems impossible to establish industry-wide standards in complex project development and management.
 Attempts by even the most powerful interests have failed.

-The solution: Expand and intensify efforts at internal, company-driven standardization FIRST.
+The solution: Expand and intensify efforts at internal, company-driven standardization first.

 Ambitious, forward-thinking owner and EPC companies can leapfrog the competition by embarking on a highly focused internal effort to mine historical project data and to leverage the intelligence and passion of new and veteran employees in an organized structured way.

-When the core founding team of Concord Project Technologies first came together in 2012 to work on its first project consisting of advanced work packaging platform mapping, patterns for standardization across aspects of complex projects information and teams started to emerge from the mapping process.
+When the core founding team of Concord Project Technologies first came together in 2012 to work on its first project consisting of advanced work packaging platform mapping, patterns for standardization across aspects of complex project information and teams started to emerge from the mapping process.
 Our team then started looking into the definition of a minimal project functional baseline™ for projects involving complex, multidisciplinary and multi-party teams supporting these patterns.
-This functional baseline is that common self-sufficient functional core from which all projects start.
+This functional baseline is a common self-sufficient functional core from which all projects start.

 As we advanced our research and development efforts, it became clear for us that a deep dive into the field of standardization was needed.
-We consulted veterans of this research field, looked into why standardization efforts fail in our industry and have subsequently developed our own Principles for Standardization Protocol (PSP™) that we have since used consistently in the research, design and development of Team.Concord™ (a.k.a T-CON™), the industry's first Project Performance Acceleration Platform™.
+We consulted veterans of this research field, looked into why standardization efforts fail in our industry and have subsequently developed our own Principles for Standardization Protocol (PSP™) that we have since used consistently in the research, design, and development of Team.Concord™ (a.k.a T-CON™), the industry’s first Project Performance Acceleration Platform™.

 This new approach to company-driven standardization holds that standardization is not about some vague notion of “doing good.”
-Standardization is about making rational performance gain decisions and these could be checked against Principles for Standardization Protocol (PSP) in the complex projects world.
+Standardization is about making rational performance gain decisions and these could be checked against Principles for Standardization Protocol (PSP) in the projects world.
 These principles are:

 1 | Standardize with priorities

-Are you looking for technical superiority, or business superiority?
+Are you looking for technical superiority or business superiority?
 When deciding which standardization efforts to sponsor, companies must give more weight to market factors than to technical factors, to improve adoption of the standards decision.
-That said, technical superiority needs to fit a business case, otherwise it becomes a burden.
+That said, technical superiority needs to fit a business case, otherwise, it becomes a burden.

 2 | Standardize with purpose